User Guide

 Managing bookmarks

-Press Ctrl+Shift+B to open the bookmarks panel (a tab alongside the outline panel).
+Press Ctrl+Shift+B to open the Bookmarks section of the side panel.
 Each bookmark shows its name and page number.

 Duplicate handling